The Truth Behind AI Money-Making Claims: Can you really make $1K a Day or More?

 Less than 1% of people who try AI side hustles (freelancing, content creation, automation) hit $4K/month, let alone per week.

-Fiverr & Upwork data reveals that AI-based gigs (like AI-generated eBooks, logos, or voiceovers) are oversaturated, with many sellers earning under $500/month.
+Fiverr & Upwork data reveals that AI-based gigs (like AI-generated eBooks, logos, or voiceovers) are oversaturated.
+Many sellers earn under $500/month.

 "Buy my AI course to get rich quick" → Often repackaged free info.